onap/doc/docs/guide/onap-developer/how-to-use-docs/include-documentation.rst

 --------------------------

 To import project documents from project repositories, we use git submodules.
 Each ONAP project providing documentation, other than the doc project, is loaded under `doc/docs/submodules/` when needed for validating or publishing documentation.
 To describe the relationship between content files we use the `Sphinx toctree directive`.

 The following diagram illustrates:
   - all ONAP gerrit project repositories,
-  - the doc project repository including a main index.rst,
+  - the doc project repository including a master document index.rst,
-  - other master document directories and/or RST files that may be created to organize sections and documents,
+  - other document directories and/or RST files that organize sections and documents doc repository,
-  - the submodules directory where other repositories and directories/files may be referenced,
+  - the submodules directory where other project repositories and directories/files may be referenced,
-  - the templates directory with one example, a release-notes template, and
+  - the templates directory with one example, a component-info template that may referenced in release orhigh level design documents, and
-  - another project repository `appc` that provides documentation source by copying and filling in an instance of the release-notes template.
+  - another project repository example,  `appc` that provides documentation source by copying and filling in an instance of the component-info template.

 .. graphviz::